Organizational Development Volunteer

 Volunteers often face challenges around the expectations of community members who perceive Americans as wealthy.
 These expectations are sometimes reinforced by smart phones, tablets, and wearable technology that Volunteers often use during service.
 As a Volunteer, you will need to be careful in how you carry yourself or use electronics that are not widely accessible to people in your community.

 Temperatures in Albania range from 100 degrees Fahrenheit in the summer to below freezing during the winter.
 Conditions, especially in winter, may be uncomfortable at sites, particularly in mountainous regions where snow can accumulate.
 Volunteers should be prepared for a wide spectrum of climates throughout their service.

 Cigarette-smoking indoors and outdoors is very common in Albania.
 In addition to cigarette smoking, there can be heavy amounts of smoke from coal-burning and woodstoves for heating during the winter.

-During your service, you will spend most of your time in your community, but may travel periodically to the closest larger town to access supplies and services (including an ATM).
-Due to the COVID-19 pandemic, further travel will be initially limited to essential trips only following pre-approval from programming and/or medical staff.
+During your service, you will spend most of your time in your community but may travel periodically to the closest larger town to access supplies and services (including an ATM), or to Tirana or other cities in Albania for official Peace Corps business.
 You should be prepared to walk long distances (several miles) regularly, often on uneven ground.
 Peace Corps will provide you with several items related to health and safety (water filter, smoke alarm, fire extinguisher, medical kit, and other items).